Zymbit-Docs/docs/content/bootware-preview/_index.md

 1. Maximum SCM partition size is 14.4 GB.
 Images larger than 14.4 GB should not be attempted, else it may render the SCM inoperable.
 Size checks will be implemented in a future release.
 2. Two partitions (A/B) are supported.
 A shared data partition is not included and will be implemented in a future release.
-3. The A/B partitions are not to be encrypted during Bootware development in the Preview release.
-Partition and kernel encryption will be implemented in a future release.
-4. The A/B partition selection for boot is handled manually.
-Automated process, scheduling and rollback/recovery will be implemented in a future release.
 5. Only load SCM or CM4 images that have been tested.
-The Preview unit cannot recover if it does not boot.
-Bootware will safeguard from this in a future release. by A/B rollback recovery as well as “bare metal recovery”, including up to reformatting the eMMC, reloading zboot and a safe image.
+The Preview unit cannot recover if it cannot access the zboot bootloader.
+Bootware will safeguard from this in a future release providing “bare metal recovery”.
 6. The Preview SCM uses its own/boot/config.txt that both enables zboot and the dwc2 driver.
-Do not enable otg mode in config.txt.
+Do not enable otg_mode in config.txt.
 Bootware rollback recovery (A/B/Safe) will be implemented in a future release.
-Confidential & Proprietary Information, Zymbit, Inc., www.zymbit.com
-7. USB storage devices most likely require a powered hub.
+7. USB storage devices most likely require a powered hub when using the Zymbit Secure Edge Node or Zymbit Dev IO board.
 Failure to do so may result in the SCM rebooting.
-8. Bullseye 64-based images are supported by the Preview.
+8. Only BRaspberryPI OS Bullseye64-based images are supported by the Preview.
 For other images, please contact Zymbit for verification

 ## Using zboot - Hardened Zymbit boot utility